 Children’s Poetry

-Two of her poems featured in the Dirigible Balloon’s first anthology Chasing Clouds: Brilliant Adventures in a Poetry Balloon.
-Two more will appear in the second anthology Sky Surfing: Excellent Adventures in a Poetry Balloon.
+Her poems are featured on the Dirigible Balloon website, and also in the Dirigible Balloon’s anthologies: Chasing Clouds: Brilliant Adventures in a Poetry Balloon and Sky Surfing: Excellent Adventures in a Poetry Balloon.

 Mary Had a Little Lamb (The Lamb, The Duck and The Goldfish)